gschifer/cadastro-escolar/README.md

   - Download all the files
   - Copy and paste the extracted files into your htdocs folder.
-  - Remove the index.html file the serves us only to bring us our frontEnd page static that is hosted by GitHub Pages.
+  - Remove the index.html file the serves us only to bring us our Front-end page static that is hosted by GitHub Pages.
   - Inside the folder you extracted, you can see the "cadastro_escola.sql" file, import it to your MySQL database.
   - Configure the credentials inside of conexao.php, depending on your local setting.
   - After that, check the output in your browser.